Austio/learning/Ruby/date-thomas-ruby-metaprogramming/02-sharing-behavior.md

 ```

 << is not inheritance, is is the same as defining a singleton method on your obj
+ - Dave recommends against this b/c it can obscure where method belongs if too many class methods
 ```
+# see class-define-method.png
 animal = "cat"

 class << animal